woocommerce/woocommerce-admin/docs/woocommerce.com/activity-panels.md

 ![Orders Activity Panel](images/activity-panels-orders.png)

-The Orders Panel displays Orders that are in need of fulfillment.
-You can click "begin fulfilment" to go to the Order Details screen.
+The Orders Panel displays Orders that are considered "actionable".
+Orders needing fulfillment are shown by default.
+You can click "begin fulfillment" to go to the Order Details screen.

 ![Orders Activity Panel](images/activity-panels-orders-empty.png)